jaags/stamplay-widgets/docs/components/login.md

 	<stamplay login-linkedin></stamplay>
 	<stamplay login-twitter></stamplay>

+If you need to redirect you users after a successfull login you can use the redirect data attribute:

+	<stamplay login-service data-redirect="/page" ></stamplay>

 #### What you'll get
 * If the user is logged you'll see nothing.
 * If the user isn't logged you'll see a standard Bootstrap button that will allow your user to log in with the specified service.